willzywiec/dissertation/README.md

 # Dissertation

 This repository contains slightly modified copies of several R scripts I wrote between 2017 and 2021, which appear in my dissertation.
-This is a long term work-in-progress, which morphed into a CRAN package.
+This is a long term work-in-progress, which morphed into a CRAN package:

 https://www.github.com/willzywiec/criticality